 I am not racist, but my brain might be!
 It is hard to escape from the treacheries of our deep seeded thoughts.
 Some times, we are just puppets in our own body, controlled by our subconscious actions.

 The subconscious prejudices are part of our personality, part of our normal reactions.
 It’s all in our head, how be behave – consciously, or subconsciously.

 But could the racial discrimination be in our heart as well?
 Well, researchers at Oxford University have discovered that a common drug used to treat heart disease also lowers racist attitudes.
 In the study, volunteers who took small doses of propranolol, a beta blocker, scored lower on tests which detect “subconscious racism” than the volunteers who took a placebo.
 It is worth noting that this pill only influenced implicit racism—whether people had a subconscious negative or positive association with pictures of people of different races, in this case.
 When the participants were asked to rate how “warm” they felt toward different racial groups, a test which measured explicit racism, the pill had no discernible effect.

 Interesting!
 I wonder why the pill that works on heart diseases actual affects something in the brain!..

 The scientists believe the drug works to lower feelings of bias because it acts on the part of the brain that regulates fear and emotional response.
 In fact, propranolol is also used to treat panic and anxiety disorders and to reduce blood pressure.
-So it makes sense, if your subconscious reactions to people different than you are based on fear, that they’d be altered by propranolol.
+So it makes sense, if your subconscious reaction to the people from different race is based on fear, that would be changed by propranolol.

 What’s next?
 I am waiting or a pill that cures the world hunger!
 Anyone?